 Personal Protective Equipment

 Personal protective equipment (PPE) is protective clothing, such as masks or gloves.

-Carers do not have to wear masks unless they are with somebody who:
+Carers do not have to wear masks unless:

 If someone in your house has or may have coronavirus, call your GP or public health nurse straight away.
 Tell them if the person that you care for is at-risk.

 You do not need PPE for normal routine care if coronavirus is not suspected or confirmed.

 Gloves and aprons are only needed for direct personal care.
 Public health nurses may have these for medical card and Long Term Illness Scheme cardholders.